Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 What Is Sensory Processing Disorder?

-Children with SPD may experience the world as either far too intense or not intense enough.
-Some are overwhelmed by sounds, lights, or physical touch that others barely notice.
-Others actively seek out intense sensory experiences — crashing into furniture, touching everything in reach, or making constant noise — because their nervous system craves more stimulation than typical environments provide.
+Those with SPD may experience the world as either far too intense or not intense enough.
+Some are overwhelmed by sounds, lights, or physical touch that others barely register.
+Others actively seek out intense sensory experiences because their nervous system craves more stimulation than typical environments naturally provide.

-It's worth noting that SPD is not currently listed as a standalone diagnosis in the DSM-5, but it is widely recognized by occupational therapists and behavioral health professionals.
-It also commonly co-occurs with autism spectrum disorder (ASD), ADHD, and anxiety.
+It is worth noting that SPD is not currently listed as a standalone diagnosis in the DSM-5, but it is widely recognized by occupational therapists and behavioral health professionals.
+It also commonly co-occurs with autism spectrum disorder (ASD), ADHD, and anxiety, which can sometimes make identification more complex without a thorough evaluation.

 Common Signs of Sensory Processing Disorder

-No two children with SPD present exactly the same way.
-Symptoms vary based on which senses are affected and whether the child is over- or under-responsive to input.
-Here are some of the most common signs to look for across both categories.
+No two people with SPD present exactly the same way.
+Symptoms vary based on which senses are affected and whether the individual is over- or under-responsive to input.
+Here are some of the most common signs across both categories.

 Signs of Sensory Over-Responsivity (Hypersensitivity)